kempnymaciej/alchemy-localizations/README.md

 Some versions of Unity may have trouble downloading the git package with a specific tag ([see](https://issuetracker.unity3d.com/issues/package-resolution-error-when-using-a-git-dependency-referencing-an-annotated-tag-in-its-git-url)).
 In this case, clone the repository and copy the contents of the package directory to your project.

 ### Prepare sheets
-1. Create a Google Sheets project and set it **public to read**.
+1. Create a Google Sheets project, name it and set it **public to read**.
-2. Create sheets and name them.
+2. Create and name sheets.
 For example: `General`, `Tips`, ...
-3. Fill sheets like this (languages in the first row and keys in the first column):
+3. Fill sheets like this (languages in the first row; keys in the first column):

 | Keys          | English         | Polish       |
 | :---:         | :---:           | :---:        |